clayrisser/generator-github-project/README.md

-# generator-github-project
+# generator-github-project :octocat:

-Yeoman generator for github projects
+Yeoman generator for GitHub projects

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;